nyukeit/ejssessions/README.md

 # Using User Session in Express.JS

 This is a small demo of using user sessions (read cookies) with an Express.JS app.
+A sample cookie file is available in the `/tmp` folder in this repo.

 This project uses two NPM Packages